inkOfPixel/polaris-react/src/components/TextField/README.md

 - If the `type` is set to `number`, then merchants can use the up and down arrow keys to adjust the value typed into the field
 - Using the `disabled` prop will prevent the text field from receive keyboard focus or inputs
 - The `readOnly` prop allows focus on the text field but prevents input or editing
+- The `inputMode` prop can be used to bring up a relevant keyboard for merchants on mobile

 #### Automatically focusing